 No. Sometimes, if the particular hepatitis virus a person was exposed to is known, tests specific for that virus may be performed.
 Also, some of these tests are used for other purposes, such as monitoring the progression of disease or determining if treatment is working, and they may be run singly or in different combinations in those cases.
 For more about other tests used in viral hepatitis infections, see the individual articles on Hepatitis A Testing, Hepatitis B Testing, and Hepatitis C Testing.

-In addition to tests for hepatitis viruses, your doctor may choose to run tests to see how your liver has been affected.
+In addition to tests for hepatitis viruses, your healthcare practitioner may choose to run tests to see how your liver has been affected.
 These may include a liver panel or individual liver enzyme tests such as aspartate aminotransferase (AST), alanine aminotransferase (ALT), and alkaline phosphatase (ALP).
-Your healthcare provider may also run a test for bilirubin and a prothrombin time (PT), which can help determine if there is liver damage.
+Your healthcare provider may also run a test for Bilirubin and a prothrombin time (PT), which can help determine if there is liver damage.

 You may be contagious; it depends on which hepatitis virus you were infected with and the stage of your infection.
 Often, people with viral hepatitis can spread the infection even though they don't have symptoms.
 With hepatitis A, you may be contagious from the time you are infected and continue to be contagious, but less so, for several weeks after symptoms, such as jaundice, develop.
 A person with hepatitis B is contagious as long as the virus is present in their blood.
 Anyone who tests positive for the presence of hepatitis C virus (HCV RNA test) should be considered contagious.
 The HCV RNA test may be performed as follow up to a positive result for anti-HCV.